tonytodorov/Software-Engineering-SoftUni/Java-Programming-Fundamentals/01-Basic-Syntax-Conditional-Statements-and-Loops/More-Exercise/README.md

-# Lab: Basic Syntax, Conditional Statements and Loops
+# More Exercise: Basic Syntax, Conditional Statements and Loops

 ## 1. Sort Numbers